RGBlife/nc-news/README.md

 <div align="left">

+- [ ] Caching requests to avoid unnecessary network calls
-- [ ] Implement Light/Dark mode toggle.
+- [ ] Implement Light/Dark mode toggle
-- [ ] Enhancements to the article page and comments section.
+- [ ] Enhancements to the article page and comments section
-- [ ] Implement infinite scrolling in the comments section.
+- [ ] Implement infinite scrolling in the comments section
-- [ ] Add user login/profile functionalities, including avatar uploads.
+- [ ] Add user login/profile functionalities, including avatar uploads
-- [ ] Develop features for adding articles and topics.
+- [ ] Develop features for adding articles and topics
-- [ ] Enhancements to the topics dropdown for a more intuitive user experience.
+- [ ] Enhancements to the topics dropdown for a more intuitive user experience
-- [ ] Implement a global loading/error state using context for improved user feedback.
+- [ ] Implement a global loading/error state using context for improved user feedback

 </div>